Sobering center: History

 Prior to the development of sobering facilities, many municipalities internationally operated “drunk tanks”, which were unmonitored rooms or jail cells to hold intoxicated persons.
 Drunk tanks were found to be hazardous and inhumane, with clients at risk of suicide or other complications.
 The majority of all traditional drunk tanks are no longer in existence.

 Sobering centers became established as a legitimate option within the United States with the Uniform Alcoholism and Intoxication Treatment Act of 1971.
 These original programs in both the United States and Canada were called detoxication centers, and targeted adults during acute intoxication through early treatment; With over 40 sobering centers in the United States, and more internationally, these current centers are increasingly seen as an important alternative to emergency department care.

-Sobering centers were historically funded by cities and counties, particularly those with county hospitals which saw large numbers of intoxicated patients in the emergency departments.
+Sobering centers were historically funded by cities and counties, especially those with county hospitals which saw large numbers of intoxicated patients in the emergency departments.
 After the Affordable Care Act, many of these previously uninsured patients became insured under expanded Medicaid.
 Recognizing the expense of caring for these patients in emergency departments, many states have now used Medicaid funding for the development of sobering centers such as through Whole Person Care grants.

 Critical differences between historical 'drunk tanks' and new modern sobering centers include more robust staffing, triage and assessment by staff at intake, ongoing and often visual monitoring of clients at all times, and assessments before discharge.
 Less acutely intoxicated clients may be treated by medical assistants and peer level non-medical staff, while more heavily or dangerously intoxicated clients may be helped by registered nurses and licensed social workers.